Harry Hotspur and the Percys 1377-1461

 Ford Castle is taken by the Scots; Wark and Cornhill Tower are destroyed and the Scots raid Durham and Cumberland.

 Scots under William Douglas raid Durham as far south as Brancepeth.
-On return the Scots engage in a skirmish at Newcastle.
-English forces under Harry ‘Hotspur’ Percy are safe behind Newcastle’s walls.
+On return, the Scots engage in a skirmish at Newcastle.
+English forces under Harry ‘Hotspur’ Percy (the son of the Earl of Northumberland) are safe behind Newcastle’s walls.

 While the Scots under Douglas encamp at Otterburn on return to Scotland, Harry Hotspur heads north from Newcastle to attack them.
 Hot-headed Hotspur does not wait for the Bishop of Durham’s troops to join him.
 In the darkness, his troops attack Scottish servants and camp followers by mistake.
 This group fights back and alert the main force of Scots.
 Hotspur loses over 1,000 troops in the battle, Douglas only 200.
 Hotspur’s men flee but Douglas is killed despite his victory.
 Hotspur and his brother Ralph Percy are taken prisoner by the Scots and are later released on ransom.